bitsoal/VASP_HTC_framework/Manual.md

 ----------------------------------

 - **job\_query\_command**, **required only for the first firework**.
-For LSF queue system, it is `bjobs -w`
+For LSF batch system, it is `bjobs -w`
-For PBS queue system, it is `qstat`
+For PBS system, it is `qstat`

 ---------------------------------------------------------

 - **job\_killing\_command**, **required only for the first firework**.
-For LSF queue system, it is `bkill`.
+For LSF batch system, it is `bkill`.
-For PBS queue system, it is `qdel`
+For PBS system, it is `qdel`

 --------------------------